 TSI Assessment

-The Texas Success Initiative (TSI) is a state-required assessment test to determine college-readiness in reading, writing, and math.
-All entering students must take the TSI test before enrolling in classes unless you are exempt or complete.
+The Texas Success Initiative (TSI) Assessment is a state-required assessment test to determine college-readiness in reading, writing, and math.
+All entering students must take the TSI test before enrolling in classes unless you are exempt or “TSI-complete.”

-• To ensure you need to do the TSI Assessment, please scroll down the page to view TSI Exemptions.
+To confirm you need to take the TSI Assessment, please scroll down this page to view TSI Exemptions.

-• After you have reviewed all sections, you will receive an email of Certificate of Completion.
-Make sure you save this email for your records as we may require you to show proof of completion.
+• After you have reviewed all sections, you will receive an emailed Certificate of Completion.
+Save this email for your records as we may require you to show proof of completion.
+Click here to begin the PAA.

-• Step 3: How do I pay for the TSI Assessment or see if I can qualify for a fee waiver?
+3. How do I pay for the TSI Assessment.
+Can I see if I qualify for a fee waiver?

-• To purchase the TSI Assessment go to ACC’s Marketplace.
-Make sure you save this email for your records as we may require you to show proof of payment.
+To purchase the TSI Assessment go to ACC’s Marketplace.
+Save this email for your records as we may require you to show proof of payment.

 Fee Waivers

-• TSI / ESOL: You may also qualify for a Financial Aid TSI/ESOL fee waiver.
-Students seeking a TSI/ESOL waiver need to email finaid@austincc.edu and request that they assess your eligibility for a waiver before paying the TSI/ESOL fee.
+TSI / ESOL: You may also qualify for a TSI/ESOL fee waiver.
+Email the Financial Aid Office at [email protected] to find out whether you may be eligible for a waiver before paying the TSI/ESOL fee.
 A financial aid staff member will review the request and email you back.
 If approved, you will forward this email with all required documents to initiate the testing process.

-• The Student Accessibility Services (SAS) office can assist you if you require accommodations for the TSI Assessment.
+The Student Accessibility Services (SAS) Office can help with accommodations for the TSI Assessment.

-**Note that the TSI 2.0 is not timed, there is also a "save and finish" option that allows for students to "pause" for breaks as they please or to "pause" the testing session all together for completion on another day.
-If the student chooses this option, they must log back in and complete the Math and ELR sections within 14 days of "pausing".
-The exception is the essay portion - which students must complete in one sitting.
-There is also a virtual calculator built into the TSI 2.0 platform - this calculator has audio reader capabilities and is available once a student gets through the initial “basic math facts” portion of the Math section.
+Note: The TSI 2.0 is not timed.
+There also is a “save and finish” option that allows you to pause for breaks or pause the testing session altogether to complete on another day.
+If you choose this option, you must log back in and complete the Math and ELR sections within 14 days of pausing.
+You must complete the essay portion of the assessment in one sitting; pausing to complete on another day is not allowed.
+There is also a virtual calculator built into the TSI 2.0 platform that has audio reader capabilities and is available once you complete the initial “basic math facts” portion of the Math section.

 Request TSI Assessment Accommodations

-If, after reviewing this information, you need additional accommodations please contact our intake coordinator at SASApplication@austincc.edu.
+If, after reviewing this information, you need additional accommodations please contact the intake coordinator at [email protected].

-Please contact our Business Assessment (bact@austincc.edu) office if you need to take the TSI for another college or university with accommodations.
+Please contact the Business Assessment Office ([email protected]) if you need to take the TSI for another college or university with accommodations.

 General TSI Information

-Check the list of TSI exemptions and score completions to determine if you have already met TSI requirements in one or more areas (reading, writing, and math) or meet the criteria for an exemption.
-You must show proof of exemption.
-You may take your proof of exemption or waiver, if applicable, to any campus Advising Office.
+Check the list of TSI exemptions and score completions to determine whether you have already met TSI requirements in one or more areas (reading, writing, and math) or meet the criteria for an exemption.

 • Graduated college with an associate or bachelor’s degree; or